begelb/MLCD/README.md

 ## Alternative way to compute a single example
 As an alternative to the Jupyter notebook, it is possible to compute a single example using the file ``` single_example.py ```.

-At the top of the file, under "Global variables set by user", you can change:
+At the top of the file, under "Global variables set by user", it is possible to change:
 - the system number,
 - the number of nodes in the hidden layer of the neural network,
 - the list of labeling thresholds, and